FiyinfoluwaAshamu/Summer-2022-Data-Science-Intern-Challenge/README.md

+**Please note that the answers to the challenge below are in Question One and Two respectively**

 **Summer 2022 Data Science Intern Challenge**

-**Please note that the answers to the challenge bbelow are in Question One and Two respectively**

 Please complete the following questions, and provide your thought process/work.
 You can attach your work in a text file, link, etc. on the application page.
 Please ensure answers are easily visible for reviewers!